gotoz/runq/README.md

 Note: To deploy runq on further Docker hosts only `/var/lib/runq` and `/etc/docker/daemon.json` must be copied.

+#### TLS certificates
+*runq-exec* creates a secure connection between host and VM guests.
+Users of *runq-exec* are authenticated via a client certificate.
+Access to the client certificate must be limitted to Docker users only.

+The CA and server certificates must be installed in `/var/lib/runq/qemu/certs`.
+Access must be limmited to the root user only.

 ## Usage examples

 the simplest example